ConvertKit Pricing – Is It Worth The List Growth Of 16K?

 Well, my business doubled.
 It seems simplistic, but it’s true: the money is in the list.
-My list had steady but solid growth from the moment I signed up to ConvertKit.
-Currently the number of subscribers is 16,636 and rising.
+My list had a steady but solid growth from the moment I signed up to ConvertKit.
+Currently, the number of my email subscribers is 16,636 and rising.

 Below you see how that progression took place.
 I can’t say that I was discouraged when I started, but I knew I had to break the equation of bringing new subscribers somehow and persist.
 Success didn’t come overnight.
 As you can see it took almost a year to bring the list above one thousand threshold another year to bring it above 2 thousand and almost 3 years to bring it above 4 thousand.

 Techniques used are all legitimate.
 My list was built with all-white hat systems without buying a single subscriber.
 Buying a list is something I strongly don’t recommend.
-Risk of privacy policies breach is very high here, but most importantly list engagement is weaker with subscribers who haven’t had an interaction with your brand, blog, or website than if you built it steadily based upon your visitors or buyers.
-Because of this, the quality of the prospects’ category is poor.
-You don’t want to waste your time like that.
+The risk of privacy policies breach is very high here, but most importantly list engagement is weaker with subscribers who haven’t had an interaction with your brand, blog, or website than if you built it steadily based upon your visitors or buyers.

-Ideally, you want to segment your audience by engagement on your webpage, content, and/or email sent and/or actions taken.
+Ideally, you want to segment your audience by engagement on your page, content, and/or email sent or actions taken.

 Which brings us to the first feature I love.